lucylow/Stochastic_SoundCloud/README.md

 **Stochastic SoundCloud Machine Learning and Architecture**

 Train the RNN LSTM Recurrent Neural Network to compose a melody.
 Lookback and Attention RNNs are proposed to tackle the problem of creating melody’s long-term structure.
 It needs to be fed with a chord sequence and will then output a Prediction Matrix, which can be transformed into a piano roll matrix and finally into a melody MIDI file.

+The number of samples is given by the difference between the number of timesteps of the piano roll matrix and the sequence length: number of samples = number of timestepspiano roll − sequence length.
+* 3-dimensional Input Matrix of size (number of samples, timesteps, input dimension)
+* 2-dimensional Target Matrix of size (number of samples, output dimension)

 Input to Target Matrix